easej-txc-lab-2025/lab/README.md

 <img width="429" height="363" alt="image" src="https://github.com/user-attachments/assets/2a6c8ddb-de74-4c5e-a2e1-3c30a48c8300" />

 # Configure the EASeJ Service Instance

+TODO: Update these instructions to go via https://cloud.ibm.com and then select their correct instance.
+This avoid the long URLs.

 1. In a browser, access your EASeJ instance using the URL provided by the instructors.
 You will need to use your instructor provided web mail account for 2-factor authentication.
 2. Once signed click on `Open dashboard`